 Since the outbreak of the Conflict we have been focused on restructuring our operations to dispose of our Russian subsidiaries, while continuing to facilitate the legal activities of our customers.
-For more information regarding the financial impact to our operations from Russian subsidiaries for the fiscal year ended March 31, 2022 please see Note 28 "Segment Reporting" of our consolidated financial statements contained in Part II Item 8 of our annual report.
+For more information regarding the financial impact to our operations from Russian subsidiaries for the fiscal year ended March 31, 2022 please see Note 26 "Assets and Liabilities Held for Sale" of our consolidated financial statements contained in Part II Item 8 of our annual report.